 The solution that I have come up with is to learn to love not blending.

-When I was in art school, I read about working with edges and rendering form.
-The author pointed out that there are two ways to soften an edge — physically or optically.
+When I was in art school, I was taught a lot about working with edges and rendering form.
+The story goes that there are two ways to soften an edge — physically or optically.

 How to soften an edge

-Since acrylic paint dries so quickly, I’ve found that you have a very short window of time in which to blend your colors once they are up on the canvas.
+Since acrylic paint dries so quickly, I’ve found that you have a very short window of time in which to blend your colors.
+Once they are up on the canvas, the clock starts ticking.
+The paint on your canvas and palette is drying.
 By adopting layering and mixing intermediary colors, I have started to love the fact that acrylics dry so fast.
 I could go back in and add new strokes of color to adjust and modify my form in a way that would be tough if that paint was still wet.

 By learning to embrace what makes each material unique and letting go of the idea that I am missing out, I’m starting to love the possibilities of working with water-based media.